Join an Ensemble

 We also try to plan pep gigs at places like the Castro Street Fair, Berkeley Senior LGBT Center, the New Year’s Senior Luncheon in the Tenderloin, the AIDS Walk, and Walk for the Cure in Golden Gate Park.

-Visit our Contact page and select “New Member” for more information on how to get on board!
+Contact us for more information on how to get on board!

 No flag experience is necessary to join the Flag Corps.
 There is a set routine for the parade songs but an effort is made to keep it simple and fun.
 Due to our membership being very spread out over the Bay Area, there is a flag training video available below: